 Breathing

-When a person breathes normally, respiration takes places automatically.
-There are three phases in respiration: Inspiration - Exhalation - Pause:- Inspiration: During inhalation air is drawn into the lungs when the diaphragm contracts and its dome shape muscle flattens, this action increases the volume of the chest cavity.
+- Inspiration: During inhalation air is drawn into the lungs when the diaphragm contracts and its dome shape muscle flattens, this action increases the volume of the chest cavity.
 Atthe same time the intercostal muscles (rib muscles) cause the ribs to move up and out., further increasing the capacity of the chest cavity.

 - Exhalation: Occurs when these muscles relax.
 The ribs fall and the diaphragm retracts into its dome shape, forcing the air out.